Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Moving the Precision menu on the right.

-Slide your finger horizontally across any menu toward the edge of the screen to collapse them.
+Slide your finger horizontally across any menu button toward the edge of the screen to collapse them.
+This is Compact Mode.

 Compact Mode.
 The menu labels have disappeared and your Tool Wheel is now spinnable.
 On iPhone (right), the wheel is always docked in the corner.